Two-photon amplitude interferometry for precision astrometry: Quantum optics derivations

 Equation~\eqref{coincedence} connects the two-photon count rates after interference to information on the two sources' relative positions; we can re-cast the observed pair coincidences in the following form:

 where $V$ is the fringe visibility, also discussed in detail later in Section \ref{sec:sky_observables}.
-In the case of very narrow frequency filter with $\Delta \omega \rightarrow 0$, we can write the fringe visibility $V$ in accordance with \eqref{coincedence}, \eqref{f-rates} and \eqref{fourier-trans} as follows:
+In the case of very narrow frequency filter (as we assumed $\Delta \omega T_{r} \ll 1$), we can write the fringe visibility $V$ in accordance with \eqref{coincedence}, \eqref{f-rates} and \eqref{fourier-trans} as follows:

 where we put $\xi_{j} \equiv \xi_{j}\left(\frac{\omega_{0} B}{c} \cos \theta_{j}\right)$ for simplicity.
 Equation~\eqref{Vis} is now the full visibility including extended sources and all quantum effects, generalizing the semi-classical, two-point-source visibility described earlier in Section~\ref{sec:basics_two_photon_amplitude}.